study-partner/study-partner.github.io/index.md

 To encourage use of ICSpace among ICS students
 To minimize risk of inappropriate encounters by requiring all meetings to occur in ICSpace.
 To encourage face-to-face interaction among ICS students.

+## Deployment

+[Deployment:](http://164.90.156.58/) The Study Partner has been deployed on the Digital Ocean

 ## Mockup page ideas